tamudashe/Bitcoin-Trading-Assistant/README.md

 # Bitcoin
-This project provides notifications about Bitcoin prices
+This project provides notifications about Bitcoin prices.

 API used: Coinmarketcap API
 Modules Used: